March 24, 2021

 Which ones did you read?

-Let me guess, the emails you opened probably fell into two categories:
+I would guess that the emails you opened fell into two categories:

 You must get into the mind of your fans and know why they are even reading emails in the first place in order to get clicks and engagement.